Brandon-Wong321/Portfolio/Music Streaming Company Database/README.md

 - Info_330_Complex_Queries: Queries to create visualizations for market analysis.

 Thanks for reading!
-We hope you like the project!
+I hope you like the project!